 LA ROSE DES VENTS

-836M ANNOUNCES DEDICATION CEREMONY FOR THE PERMANENT INSTALLATION OF JEAN-MICHEL OTHONIEL’S LA ROSE DES VENTS SCULPTURE IN GOLDEN GATE PARK
+836M DEDICATION CEREMONY FOR JEAN-MICHEL OTHONIEL’S LA ROSE DES VENTS SCULPTURE IN GOLDEN GATE PARK

-836M is proud to announce the program for the dedication ceremony for La Rose des Vents, September 15, 2022.
+The dedication ceremony for La Rose des Vents occurred on September 15, 2022.
 La Rose des Vents is a monumental work of public art located in front of the Conservatory of Flowers in San Francisco’s Golden Gate Park.
 Created by renowned French artist Jean-Michel Othoniel, the gilded, kinetic sculpture now belongs to the city’s Civic Art Collection as a gift from 836M.
 836M is grateful to the San Francisco Arts Commission and the Department of Recreation and Parks for their support of the donation.

-The dedication ceremony, which is free and open to all, will begin at 5 p.m. on September 15 with representatives from several divisions of city government in attendance including the Mayor’s Office, Recreation and Parks, Public Works, the Arts Commission and the Cultural Districts Program.
-Othoniel, the Consul General of France in San Francisco, as well as other dignitaries will also preside at the event.
+The dedication ceremony, free and open to all, began with representatives from several divisions of city government in attendance including Recreation and Parks, Public Works, the Arts Commission, and the Cultural Districts Program.
+Othoniel, the Consul General of France in San Francisco, presided at the event.

-In the first hour, attendees will be treated to a performance designed by choreographer Dimitri Chamblas.
-Titled Slow Show, the site-specific performance features an ensemble of 50 local performers and music by artist and deejay Eddie Ruscha, responding to the immediate context of the location through a series of intense, concentrated and trance-like operations.
+In the first hour, attendees were treated to a performance designed by choreographer Dimitri Chamblas.
+Titled Slow Show, the site-specific performance features an ensemble of 15 local performers and music by artist and deejay Eddie Ruscha, responding to the immediate context of the location through a series of intense, concentrated and trance-like operations.
 Slow Show premiered in 2017 at various sites around Los Angeles followed by public square performances in Arles and Paris, France; an outdoor amphitheater in Ouagadougou, Burkina Faso; and a frozen lake in Minneapolis, Minnesota.
-For more information, visit dimitrichamblas.com/slow-show.

-Following celebratory remarks, the program will close with a musical concert performed by special guests.
+Following celebratory remarks, the program closed with an incredible concert by French nu-pop and disco band L’Impératrice.

 “One of our goals has been to merge our love of French culture with our life in San Francisco,” said 836M Founders Julie and Sébastien Lépinard.
 “We feel strongly about bringing art in the public space into partnership with the city, and it is a special honor to have placed a work by an artist as distinguished as Jean-Michel Othoniel into public view for generations to come.”
 Among his many credits Othoniel is the artist to have a permanent installation on the grounds of Versailles in over 300 years